PrefectHQ/prefect-helm/charts/prefect-worker/README.md

         workPool: <target work pool name>
     ```

-    These settings will ensure that the worker connects to the proper account, workspace, and work pool
+    These settings will ensure that the worker connects to the proper account, workspace, and work pool.
     View your Account ID and Workspace ID in your browser URL when logged into Prefect Cloud.
 For example: `https://app.prefect.cloud/account/abc-my-account-id-is-here/workspaces/123-my-workspace-id-is-here`

 ### Configuring a Worker for Prefect Server: